March 26, 2007 (Minor updates – Nov 20 2019)

 For example, one of the posts from March 27, 2007 that is fun to peruse is an article on the “Top 10 uses of an iPod you’d never expect.”

 What is driving some of these iPod applications are the storage capacities currently available — up to 80G in this very small form factor!
 One company is building software to use it as a black box, an in-flight data recorder.
 Other new software supports radiologists sharing images with software linked to images on the Mac desktop, and another new service supports users carrying virtually their entire laptops inside their iPods.
 With audio capabilities we can also record lengthy meetings and conversations, for what purpose, we are yet to know.
 (Note — One interesting use by students at Duke University was to gather social science data, such as interviews in the field.
-For more on this, see the second half of www.campustechnology/article.aspx?aid=40510)
+For more on this, see the second half of an article on iPod Course Design (Boettcher, 2007)

-Or you can think of your iPod as a massive USB memory stick and keep all your documents that you need portable available!
+Or you can think of your iPod as a massive USB memory stick and keep all your documents readily available.

 o Search the Online Learning Update Blog archive for info on a personal or research area of interest